cysouw/graphicalgrammar/text/other.md

 Charles Bally (1865-1947), successor to Ferdinand de Saussure as professor for general linguistics in Geneva

-first edition no graphic, only in revision of 1944 [@bally1932]
+first edition no graphic [@bally1932], only in revision of 1944

 ::: {.im #bally1944_39}
 [@bally1944: 39]